 - Join or start a new PPAN group in your local community.

-- Meet with your parks, open space, recreation and transportation departments to learn about their management practices and how they affect pollinators.
+- Meet with your parks, open space, recreation and transportation departments to learn about their management practices and how they affect pollinators and work to persuade them to use less toxic options and get training in organic management practices.

 - Talk to your school board members about school property management practices.